-During the second meeting with A.F.Dobrynin on the evening of November 12, R.Kennedy, under instruction from the President, formulated the US proposal in this way: "N.S.Khrushev and the President agree in principle that the IL-28 aircraft shall be withdrawn within a certain period of time.
-Following this agreement the US will immediately, even tomorrow, lift all quarantine, without waiting for the completion of the aircraft pullout.
-The US side would, of course, prefer that the agreed time period for withdrawing the IL-28 aircraft were made public.
+During the second meeting with A. F. Dobrynin on the evening of November 12, R. Kennedy, under instruction from the President, formulated the U.S. proposal in this way: "N. S. Khrushchev and the President agree in principle that the IL-28 aircraft shall be withdrawn within a certain period of time.
+Following this agreement the U.S. will immediately, even tomorrow, lift all quarantine, without waiting for the completion of the aircraft pullout.
+The U.S. side would, of course, prefer that the agreed time period for withdrawing the IL-28 aircraft were made public.
 However, if the Soviet side has any objections to making it public, the President will not insist.
-N.S.Khrushev's word would be quite suffice.
-As for the period of time, it would be good if the aircraft were withdrawn within, say, 30 days".
-(This proposal was received in Moscow on November 13).
+N. S. Khrushchev's word would be quite suffice.
+As for the period of time, it would be good if the aircraft were withdrawn within, say, 30 days."